 - Preparing for the Journey into Leadership: Knowing your Strengths

 - Understanding Change: Leadership at a Time of Change- Values and Ethics

 This one-week program used a variety of adult learning methods, including lecture-discussions, Q&A, case analyses, simulations, and workshops.
 Workshop outputs were presented in plenary sessions, intended to promote exchange of ideas to assess and to suggest improvements to workshop outputs.

 21-25 January 2019 | SEARCA, College, Los Baños, Laguna, Philippines

 |Subsidized Rate (Applicable to government employees only)|

-NOTE: Limited training support is open only to qualified nationals of SEAMEO member countries (i.e., Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste, and Vietnam).
+NOTE: Limited training support was open only to qualified nationals of SEAMEO member countries (i.e., Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste, and Vietnam).